kislerdm/color_theory_app/README.md

 #### API Service

 Backend has the interface(s) to communicate with other services (fronted service in our case) with a set of end-points.
+It's usually being developed by data scientists, engineers, or machine learning engineers.

 ```
 backend